Nimus-oes/react-world-ranks/README.md

 ### 4. State Types

-The `Filter` interface defines the structure of the app’s filtering state.
-It captures user selections for region, status, sorting, and search input.
-Boolean maps are used for multi-select filters.
+The `Filter` interface defines the structure of the application's filter state, capturing user input for region, status, sorting, and search.
+Multi-select filters use boolean maps to track selected options.

 ```tsx
 export interface Filter {